Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Heat

-The Denver Nuggets, Michael Porter Jr. included, take on the Miami Heat at 8:30 PM ET on Thursday in the 2023 NBA Playoffs.
+Michael Porter Jr. and his Denver Nuggets teammates take the court versus the Miami Heat in the 2023 NBA Playoffs, at 8:00 PM ET on Sunday.

-Below we will break down Porter's stats and trends, helping you make good selections on prop bets.
+With prop bets available for Porter, let's look at some stats and trends to help you find good wagers.

 Michael Porter Jr. Prop Bets vs. the Heat